Top 8 things you DIDN’T KNOW before moving to Canada by Frank C.

 - Discriminatory and Dishonest Immigration System.
 It is really hard for the regulated professions to get back on their field than the typical degrees.
 Upgrading and licensing is costly for new immigrants.
 If they can’t afford it and no time doing it, they try to change career paths.
 That is why the Immigration required having settlement funds.
 That will be a fund to start a new life or a good career here.
 Otherwise, most will be forced to get survival jobs.

 - Out Of Control Cost Of Living.
 One golden rule in Canada, live accordingly based on what you earn or else you will find yourself in debt.
 If you have a minimum wage it means you have to spend a minimum too.
 If you spend more than of what you have, you’ll get yourself in trouble paying your bills later on.
 The bright side here, you have the option of what kind of living you are going to make.
+If you’d like to see some great condos that are well-priced check out Eddie Yan‘s website.

 - Health Care Crisis.
 One of the best benefits here is the standardized health care system.
 But you just have to learn the system.
 Like waiting times, emergency procedures, getting a doctor’s appointment etc. You’ll just have to get used to it.
 But overall, it is better than some countries.